 In the mid-1980’s Joseph Sankovich, Director of Cemeteries, Archdiocese of Seattle, began conversations with other Directors of Cemeteries throughout the Western United States and Western Canada to ascertain interest in forming a broader based organization to provide “a platform to do in-depth sharing on issues particularly germaine to the Western environment.”
 The first meeting of the organization that would become “Catholic Cemeteries and Funeral Services of the West” occurred on March 26 and 27, 1987 in Reno, NV at the Eldorado Resort Casino.

 The model used as a basis for discussion was that of the Western Cemetery Alliance (no longer exists) and its relationship to the American Cemetery Association (now the International Cemetery, Cremation and Funeral Association).
 The group gathered decided collectively to explore the possibility of a Catholic regional group.

-Almost 30 years later, CCFW still convenes under the same grassroots principals.
+Now, more than 30 years later, CCFW still convenes under the same grassroots principals.
 Sharing ideas and resources with one another in a fast growing industry making developing, cutting edge technology and products available to members.

 To foster the Christian concepts of interment in its full aesthetic and traditional dimensions in accordance with the best of contemporary Catholic theological thought;

 To combine efforts to meet, in its many forms, the modern challenge to the Catholic cemetery and funeral home;

 To provide an opportunity for the discussion of matters of mutual concern to the participating Catholic cemeteries and funeral homes;

 To promote a high standard of cemetery and/or funeral home management and operation in the service of the Catholic community;

 To carry out research on problems of the Catholic cemetery and/or funeral home and to make recommendations for prudent action based on that research;